Wedding Season: 7 Similar Movies You Must Watch Next

 Directed by Tom Dey (‘Shanghai Noon’), Netflix’s ‘Wedding Season‘ is a romantic comedy film.
 Set predominantly in New Jersey, it tells the story of Asha Maurya (Pallavi Sharda) and Ravishankar Shah (Suraj Sharma), two young Indian Americans.
 Asha ended her engagement and quit her lucrative Wall Street job to move to New Jersey.
 She now works for an international loan initiative that seeks to improve the lives of Southeast Asian women.
 Meanwhile, Ravi is secretly an international DJ.
 They are brought together by their meddling parents, who set up profiles in their names on a dating site.
 ‘Wedding Season’ is a celebration of Indian life in the American context.
-If you have watched the film and loved it, here is a list of recommendations that might fit your taste.
-You can watch most of these movies similar to ‘Wedding Season’ on Netflix, Hulu, or Amazon Prime.
+If you have watched and loved the film, here is a list of recommendations you might like.

 7. Outsourced (2006)